Virus ravages poor California county along Mexican border

 Vo is “a rock star” for bringing medical services, says Alex Cardenas, a former mayor of El Centro, the county seat.
 The doctor’s two clinics have done more than 27,000 coronavirus tests since March 23, with a positive rate between 25% and 30%.

-Vo and his wife, a nurse, emigrated from Vietnam as teenagers.
+Vo and his wife, a nurse practitioner, emigrated from Vietnam as teenagers.
 They drifted west from New York to settle 10 years ago in Imperial County, which produces a major share of vegetables in U.S. supermarkets during the winter.

 Vo, 43, says he stayed because people are friendly and appreciative.
 He sees happiness in their eyes when they greet him.

-Note: This story has been corrected to show Vo’s wife is a nurse practitioner, not a nurse; and to show the couple has two children, not two sons.
-The daughter is 9 and the son is 10 years old.